Pokeglitch/gb2a/README.md

 When a non-home address is referenced from the home bank, it will simply write the address as a number to the output file.
 (Unless the ROM itself only has 1 bank)

 If this value is provided, the disassembler will instead assume that the address lies within the given bank.

+---

+**- useRAMoffset** | Boolean

+When a RAM pointer is encountered that does not exist in the provided SYM or SHIM files, the disassembler will give it a new name if this is `false`

+If this is `true`, the disassembler will not create a new name, but instead it will use an offset of the nearest named RAM pointer with a lower address (if one exists)

+Default is `false`